-One of the first places we visited is an astronomy park called Jantar Mantar.
-It's an observatory with old, traditional instruments to tell zodiac signs and time.
-It blew my mind to explore the latest innovations of the era and the creative ways that people came up with to track time.
-The giant sundial impressed me the most, which can determine the time to seconds.
-I stood by, watching the shadow of the sun move along the indicators.
-It turns out that when I squinted hard, I could see the shadow actually moving along the stone.
-This means that I could indirectly see the sun moving.
-Who knows, maybe it was placebo.
+One of the first places we visited was an astronomy park called Jantar Mantar.
+It's an observatory with old, traditional instruments used for telling time and predicting the positions of the planets and stars.
+It blew my mind to see the innovations of the era and the creative ways that people came up with to measure time.
+The giant sundial impressed me the most, and I was amazed by how accurately it could determine the time down to the second.
+I stood there watching the shadow of the sun move along the indicators, and when I squinted hard, I could actually see the shadow moving along the stone.
+It was almost like I was indirectly watching the sun move across the sky.

-That afternoon we went to Elephant Joy, where we rode elephants around the field.
-After, we painted, washed, and fed them.
-It was amazing for me to see how majestic and calm they were.
-Riding them was even more fun, even if just in circles, and the elephant seemed to love it.
-I loved feeding them bananas – at first it was kind of scary, but in the end, I embraced their huge slobbering tongues.
+Later that afternoon, we went to Elephant Joy, where we got to ride elephants around a field.
+It was extremely fun, even if we were just going in circles.
+Afterward, we painted, washed, and fed them.
+It was amazing to see how majestic and calm the elephants were.
+The elephants seemed to really enjoy our time together as well, smiling as I was feeding them bananas.
+At first, sticking my hand into their huge mouths was a little scary, but in the end, I embraced their huge, slobbering tongues.